xplosionmind/old.tommi.space/_jar/2020-02-02-Website-development.md

 ## Not Working

 - global `permalink` configuration in `_config.yml`
+- Tags page color display errors
+- Article displayed in a category they don't belong to in [Tags page](/tags)
+- `EB Garamond` and `Ubuntu Mono` includes
 - language loop in language selection
 - Parsing error in jar list elements with `a` tags